mysql/mysql-shell-plugins/mds_plugin/readme.md

-### Copyright (c) 2020, 2021, Oracle and/or its affiliates.

 # MySQL Database Service Plugin for MySQL Shell

-This folder contains the code for the MySQL Database Service (short: MDS) Plugin.
+This folder contains the code for the MySQL Database Service (short: MDS) plugin.
+It is part of the [MySQL Shell Plugins](../readme.md) repository.

+# Contributing to MySQL Database Service Plugin

+No installation is necessary for this plugin, beside the setup of Visual Studio Code to be able to work on the code.

-# VS Code Settings
+## Visual Studio Code Settings

 Include the following settings in your VS Code settings.json file in order to allow the Python linter find the referenced packages.

 ```json
 {